ingra14m/Deformable-3D-Gaussians/README.md

 ## News

 - 23/10/25, update **real-time viewer** in project page.
 Many, many thanks to @[yihua7](https://github.com/yihua7) for implementing the real-time viewer adapted for Deformable-GS.
 Also, thanks to @[ashawkey](https://github.com/ashawkey) for releasing the original GUI.
 Full code will be **released on 11.17**.
+- 23/11/4, update the computation of LPIPS in metrics.py.
+Previously, the `lpipsPyTorch` was unable to execute on CUDA, prompting us to switch to the `lpips` library (~20x faster).
+(An interesting observation is that many prior methods performed LPIPS calculations **directly on the CPU**, which resulted in notably slow speed.)

 ## Dataset